Quality assurance in a medical project

 The work of a QA can help:

 - determine whether the product corresponds to the stakeholder, the reality of the institutions in which it will be used.

 - encourage the team to solve problems and improve quality of the project.

 - create “lessons learned”, especially for unobvious implementations of the standard, exceptions, ways of using reference tools, creating the project tutorials.

 https://tsh.io/blog/why-do-you-need-quality-assurance-engineer/ [09.03.2020]

 HL7 101: A Beginner’s Guide [09.03.2020]

-See the prevoius post: IT Outsourcing and organizational culture – success factors
+See the prevoius post: Software outsourcing partner and organizational culture – success factors